 Unless it’s a studio, an apartment’s living room (or living area) is usually the next largest space after a bedroom.
 Sometimes, of course, a living room can be bigger than a bedroom — which is why it can also quickly become the dumping ground you use to make your bedroom clean.
 Both Cattano and James-Williams told us they’ve added additional shelving in every room in their house to create more storage space, and Cattano recommends this shelf set from West Elm.
-For $29, you can get a two-foot shelf, and for $10 more, you can get a three-foot one.
-West Elm sells brackets for the shelves separately at the same link, and in addition to the $34 corrugated wood style shown, it offers two different styles of metallic brackets for $39.
+The two-foot shelf is $35, or get a three-foot one for $10 more.
+At the same link, you’ll also find different brackets for the shelves, starting at $28.

 To keep shelves neat once they’re installed, both Cattano and Shine recommend using boxes, noting that stylish ones can also double as décor.
 Shine’s favorite storage boxes are these, from Hay, which he uses all over his apartment.
 “We keep these for paperwork, receipts, tax files,” he told us.
 “Things that aren’t pleasant, but in these boxes they feel a bit nicer.”

 A truly bare-bones alternative to Hay’s boxes would be these Container Store storage bins, which Barbara Reich, the founder of Resourceful Consultants, recommended when we spoke to experts about the best storage bins for every room.
 Small holes along each basket’s exterior make it easy to see what’s inside, and the boxes are made with polypropylene plastic, so you can label them with a dry-erase marker (and wipe them clean again whenever you’d like).
 The Container Store sells the baskets in multiple sizes; the smallest goes for $7, and it also sells the lids shown separately, for $8.